The Florida Project-2017

 Grade: B+

-Based upon the famous and fantastic classic 1953 novel, Fahrenheit 451, by Ray Bradbury, the film adaptation is futuristic and dystopian.
+Based upon the famous and fantastic classic 1953 novel Fahrenheit 451 by Ray Bradbury, the film adaptation is futuristic and dystopian.

-Certainly, the novel is superior, but Fahrenheit 451 is a worthy watch if only for Christie alone.
+Indeed, the novel is superior, but Fahrenheit 451 is a worthy watch if only for Christie alone.

-Truffaut used Bernard Hermann, the same composer that Hitchcock used in 1966’s Torn Curtain, but more importantly, the prevalence of strings is reminiscent of classics like Psycho and Vertigo.
+Truffaut used Bernard Hermann, the same composer Hitchcock used in 1966’s Torn Curtain, but more importantly, the prevalence of strings is reminiscent of classics like Psycho and Vertigo.

 A fight scene behind frosted glass so that only shadows can be seen is a direct homage to Hitchcock’s famous style.